JOMI logo

 CHAPTER 10

 So now with our greater curve dissection complete, I think it's now safe to take the left gastric artery and vein, which we've preserved during this portion of the operation to - again, to help the - the stomach recover from a difficult - sometimes difficult dissection.
 We use a vascular stapler load.
 Turn it over.
 Mike's going to lift up right here to take this portion to the stomach.
 There you go.
-The tip is on the other side - yep.
 Good.
+You take that.
+Yep.
 Okay, want to take that?
-Yep.
 This is the division of the left gastric artery and vein, which again gives us more mobility of the stomach, and there we go.
 So now what we'll do is a little bit more dissection up into the mediastinum.

 CHAPTER 11